 Those 4 girls are immortal.

-Once I learned all this stuff about her, my admiration for her grew.
 I loved that our birthdays were almost the same.
 She was a Sagittarius too.
+A wild untamable spirit, just like me.

 Excerpt from Louisa May Alcott’s Little Women